 The former 1313 Main Street Fox Valley Credit Union has been transformed to a vibrant environment for spiritual growth.
 Inspired by nature, an inviting sanctuary is now located where teller counters and desks once stood.
 Future plans include converting the old drive-thru stations into a courtyard and offering expanded religious education programs.

-“We are a proud to be an active part of this community,” states Janice Galt, a longtime member and Past President of the GBAUUF Board of Directors.
+“We are a proud to be an active part of this community,” states Janice Galt, a longtime member and a Past President of the GBAUUF Board of Directors.
 “We are here for real, not just renters.
 We’ve planted roots.”

 The move is due, in part, to a generous bequest from the estate of Betty McNaulty, one of our founding members, and a capital campaign.